 Need to keep warm on those long walks we're all doing this year?
-Here are our favourite ethical options to invest in.
+Here are our favourite ethical and sustainable coats to invest in.

-To make this dilemma easier, we’ve picked out some of the best eco friendly coats available, so you can stay warm & look good on those long winter walks.
+To make this dilemma easier, we’ve picked out some of the best eco-friendly coats and winter jackets available, so you can stay warm & look good on those long winter walks.

 6 Ethical Winter Coats To Keep You Warm For Years

-Celebrate the beauty of nature while also showing the world the clear and present dangers of global warming by wearing the Raeburn Glacier Puffa, suitable for both men and women.
+Celebrate the beauty of nature while also showing the world the clear and present dangers of global warming by wearing the Raeburn Glacier Puffa, a sustainable winter coat suitable for both men and women.

 Featuring a haunting but beautiful print of fragmented glaciers, this jacket will not only keep you super warm as temperatures plummet but will make a great conversation starter for any budding climate activists.

-Today he still gives surplus materials, products and artefacts a new lease of life but has also introduced a whole host of innovative fabrics and technology which place the planet first - like the 100% certified RÆCYCLED polyester, RÆCYCLED PET plastic bottles and recycled fill that make this Raeburn Glacier Puffa so appealing.
+Today he still gives surplus materials, products and artefacts a new lease of life.
+He's also introduced a whole host of innovative fabrics and technology which place the planet first.

 Based in South London with shops in both Herne Hill & Crystal Palace, Lowie is a sustainable womenswear label with an unwavering appreciation for the environment.

 Founded by designer Bronwyn Lowenthal, each piece is thoughtfully made with the planet and sustainability at the forefront.

 30% is manufactured with upcycled or recycled materials, with low impact manufacturing techniques and next to no plastic used - all while supporting the local community.